rcc-uchicago/user-guide/docs/storage.md

 ### Home Space

 Every user has Midway2 and Midway3 home directories `/home/$USER`. **Midway2 home dierctory** is accessible from Midway2 and DaLI login nodes, while **Midway3 home directory** from Midway3, Beagle3, and SSD login nodes.
-Home directories are generally used for storing files that do not need to be shared with others and only accessible by its owner (mode `0700`).
+Home directories are generally used for storing files that do not need to be shared with others and are only accessible by thier owner (mode `0700`).

 ### Research Space

 Every user who belongs to one or many `pi-<PI_CNetID>` groups has access to the shared **Midway2 project directories** located at `/project2/<PI_CNetID>`.
 Additionally some groups may have purchased a dedicated **Midway3 project space** `/project/<PI_CNetID>` or be authorized to access **Beagle3 project space** at `/beagle3/<PI_CNetID>`.
-All these directories are are accessible by all members of the PI's group and are generally used for storing, processing, and analyzing research data that needs to be shared by members of the group.
+All these directories are accessible by all members of the PI's group and are generally used for storing, processing, and analyzing research data that needs to be shared by members of the group.
 The default group ownership is set to the PI group with read-write permissions for files and directories created in the research space using a sticky bit (mode `2770`).
 Users may request access to multiple research spaces by submitting a [request](https://rcc.uchicago.edu/accounts-allocations/join-different-pi-account){:target="_blank"} to be approved by the PI.

 ### Scratch Space